bobbybudnick/SFS-Infrastructure/README.md

 Map document showing host IP and hostname
 WAN info document showing details such as static IP and netmask
 Credentials document showing service login details
+Gateways document that lists internet connections with different info fields
 WEBPOSITIVE_MINDER - this miscellaneous script restarts the browser on a monitor
 WEATHER - this miscellaneous script runs the weather on a monitor
 2. Multi WAN